jmadams3/da-malloc-masters/README.md

 The front end is split up between a couple different js files: countdown.js, saving.js, teamsimulation.js, and main.js.

-For a breakdown of what is happening in main, click here [a relative link](./docs/main.md).
+For a breakdown of what is happening in main, click [here](./docs/main.md).

-To understand the countdown timer, click here [a relative link](./docs/countdown.md)
+To understand the countdown timer, click [here](./docs/countdown.md)

-For more on the team system, click here [a relative link](./docs/teamsimulation.md)
+For more on the team system, click here [here](./docs/teamsimulation.md)

 ## How It Works - Back End